-You might feel you are required to complete too many lesson plans, are being asked to upload plans onto the share drive each weekend or are unsure of what the expectations are from the Department for Education (DfE) or Ofsted.
+You might feel you are required to complete too many lesson plans, are being asked to upload plans onto the share drive each weekend or are unsure of what the expectations are from the Department for Education (DfE).

 In this article, we look at guidance from the DfE and Ofsted, whether you have to adhere to your school’s policy and how to raise a concern if you think the amount of planning is having a detrimental impact on your well-being.

 What are the expectations from the DfE and Ofsted?

 The DfE does not set any expectations on the content or amount of lesson plans which teachers produce.